gogamid/TCPIP/Klausur/README.md

 the tuple `topic` (subject) and `message` (value, content), where topic and message are to be implemented as simple `strings`.
 If the hashtag `#` is used as topic, all messages are forwarded from the broker to the subscriber.
 The broker does not store the messages but forwards a message only if the topic has been subscribed to by a subscriber.
 Subscriber has subscribed to it.
-The communication between broker and publisher or broker and subscriber is done via  .
+The communication between broker and publisher or broker and subscriber is done via  `UDP`.

 ## Structure